tl;dr: If you agree with everything here, you’re probably a good fit for being a WordCamp organizer, speaker, sponsor, or volunteer.

 - Respect the WordPress trademark.
 Any person or business currently misusing or infringing on the WordPress trademark will need to fix any misuse before they will be allowed to take on a sanctioned role in a WordCamp.

-As the primary organizer, it will be your responsibility to ensure that these criteria are met by all members of the organizing team, speakers, sponsors, and volunteers.
+As the primary organizer, it will be your responsibility to ensure that these expectations are met by all members of the organizing team, speakers, sponsors, and volunteers.
+What most organizing teams do these days is ask all organizers and volunteers to agree to this, and ask all speakers and sponsors to agree to items 3 & 4 on that list as a part of their speaker or sponsor application.

 If you’d like to read more about WordPress and the GPL, here are some great resources: